Free Shipping on Orders of $35 or More

 Lumens, a Measure of Brightness

-It is a common misconception that watts = brightness, but it is in fact lumens that measure brightness.
+It is a common misconception that watts is a measure of brightness, but it is lumens that measure the amount of light, not watts.
 The higher the lumens value, the brighter the light.
-Here's some history.

 Kelvin, a Measure of Color

 The correlated color temperature (CCT) is the color of a bulb, measured in degrees Kelvin.
 The lower the value, the "warmer" (more yellow) the color of the light.
 The higher the value, the "cooler" (more blue) the light.
-The most common color temperature is 2,700 degrees Kelvin (soft white).
-Click to learn more about color temperatures and how choosing the right one can make all the difference in your home.
+The most common color temperature is 2,700 degrees Kelvin (soft white), while a very white light will have a color temperature around 5000 degrees kelvin.

 Filter